Employing physical activity to prevent chronic disease

 Funding for this research has been provided from the Australian Government’s Medical Research Future Fund (MRFF).
 The MRFF provides funding to support health and medical research and innovation, with the objective of improving the health and wellbeing of Australians.
 MRFF funding has been provided to The Australian Prevention Partnership Centre under the MRFF Boosting Preventive Health Research Program.
 Further information on the MRFF is available at www.health.gov.au/mrff.

-- The first stakeholder national meeting was held in May 2018 with participants mainly from the health sector, across all jurisdictions in Australia.
+- The second stakeholder national meeting was held with participants mainly from the health sector, across all jurisdictions in Australia

 - The research component of the project has begun, this comprises mapping of the current physical activity landscape in Australian with a focus on policies, programs and surveillance measures within the last 5-10 years